MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 2. Electronics graphs should be easily disabled in encoding.
 3. (obviously) expand all graph nets to encode positional hints (perhaps even vision and voxels?) <- perhaps encode desired change into vision?
 It could be a little too troublesome though.
 But would work?
 %note: will my paper contribute anything meaningful, considering that Nvidia does robotic assembly too?
 I may need to add electronics testing to make this more interesting.

+## Electronics repair task list (if will do)
+1. Components are attachable and detachable
+2. More component types are added
+- Motors
+- LEDs
+- Buttons (?)
+- Resistors
+- Switches
+%%^done?
+3. Component visualization
+- Motors visualization (Spin)
+- LEDs visualization (Light)
+- Buttons visualization (Press)
+- Switches visualization (flip)
+- CAD for all the above
+4. Components electronics sim
+5. Multimeter tool
+- Simulation of all electronics above (measure voltage, current, resistance)
+- Being able to add current and/or voltage to a component.
+- Perturb of components connection/disconnection; working/not working.
+6. (ML) encoding of the electronics types (done?)
+- Encoding of wires (not done)
+7. `EnvSetup`s for electronics repair
+8. More robust collision detection for electronics.

 #### (minor) notes: